Fees, Billing, & Funding

 The Government Accountability Office (GAO) published a list of five FAQs regarding IPAC transactions along with several real-life situations and the GAO decision on each of those instances.
 This 2008 FAQ publication can be found on the GAO Appropriations Law Forum website by scrolling down to the "2008 Appropriations Law Forum" section and downloading the "Interagency Transactions" PDF.

 G-Invoicing is the government’s long-term sustainable solution for Buy/Sell transactions and will manage the receipt and acceptance of General Terms and Conditions (GT&C) Agreements, Orders, and Performance.
 It also will initiate fund settlement.
-Any changes that result from G-invoicing will flow from Treasury to GSA's Financial Management System, Pegasys, and will be validated in RETA/eRETA.
-In FY 2023, when Treasury requires G-invoicing to be used, customer eRETA users will still continue to use eRETA to submit all WR/RWA information just as they would have before the requirement.
-GSA will configure Pegasys and RETA/eRETA to handle all requirements that come with G-invoicing.
+Although Treasury has required G-invoicing to be used beginning in fiscal year (FY)23, GSA will not begin use until FY25.
+Customer eRETA users will still continue to use eRETA to submit all WR/RWA information just as they would have before the requirement.
+More information about G-invoicing, and GSA’s implementation plan is available at G-Invoicing | GSA.

 Customers must cite funding which is available for obligation during the fiscal year (FY) of bona fide need of the work.
 GSA uses the supporting information and the Treasury Account Symbol on the RWA to verify the correct funding year is being used.
 Note that RETA/eRETA will give validation errors if there are mismatches between the fund year/type/etc. For more information about the bona fide need rule, appropriation law, and fund types, please see the RWA Policy Manual available at www.gsa.gov/rwa on the Policy and Guidance page.